Autonomy Lab / Robots sfu logo

 The lab has two Pioneer 3-DX multi-purpose research robots from ActivMedia.
 These are equipped with onboard Linux computers, front and rear sonar arrays, SICK laser range scanners, 802.11 WiFi networking and IRDA serial communications.

-For interfacing and control, the Pioneers run Player.
+For interfacing and control, the Pioneers run ROS and Player.

 We also have a venerable Nomad 200 mobile robot on loan from the Vision and Media Lab thanks to Prof. Ze-Nian Li.
 Mother is retrofitted with an 800MHz Mini-ITX VIA computer running Player for high-level control.
-Our Nomad 200 driver was contributed to Player.
+Our Nomad 200 driver ships with Player.

 Simulated robots